 Why Some Therapists Don’t Accept Insurance

 Finding a therapist can be a challenging task.
-You need to find someone who is licensed, has experience with your specific concerns, and who you feel comfortable being open with.
-Many people experience the frustration of identifying a therapist who meets all these criteria, only to discover they don’t accept insurance.
-In fact, approximately one-third of therapists in the U.S. do not take insurance, a figure that tends to be even higher in larger urban areas like Washington, D.C.
+You need to find someone who is licensed, has experience treating your concerns, and who you feel comfortable opening up to.
+Many people experience the frustration of identifying a therapist who meets all of these criteria, only to discover they do not accept insurance.
+In fact, approximately one-third of therapists in the U.S. do not take insurance, a figure that tends to be even higher in metropolitan areas such as Washington, DC.

 Why Many Therapists Don't Accept Insurance